Practical material for the lab and the desk.

 A&P practical assessment rubric system →

-Six rubric types, three worked unit examples (cardiovascular, nervous, musculoskeletal), and a TA calibration protocol.
+Six rubric types, ten worked unit packets covering A&P I and II, and a TA calibration protocol.
 Designed to convert practical assessment from a system that depends on grader judgment into one driven by binary, atomic decisions against a controlled vocabulary.
 Print 8.5×11 for clipboard use at the grading station.